noolrefs/ripelime/README.md

 # ripelime
-A project queue manager to discuss upcoming project ideas with your team.
+A project queue manager to discuss project ideas with your team.